Is it possible to ingest files in a specific order?

 DISCO cannot ingest files in a specific order.
 However, after ingest, we can overlay an identification field (the reference ID) onto each document.
 The reference ID can be used to sort your documents in a specific order.

-To update your documents with a reference ID, send DISCO customer support an Excel spreadsheet with the DISCO document ID in one column and the desired corresponding reference ID in a second column.
+To update your documents with a reference ID, send DISCO support an Excel spreadsheet with the DISCO document ID in one column and the desired corresponding reference ID in a second column.

 Does DISCO unitize my documents?